Center for Cooperative Media awards nine grants to New Jersey journalists for AAJA, NAHJ, NABJ, NAJA and NLGJA events

 - Provide proof of employment in media, or proof of being a student studying journalism or a related field.

-- Detail which event they’re like to use the scholarship to attend.
+- Detail which event they’re like to use the grant to attend.

 - Agree to share information about what they learned after the event, for the benefit of others in the New Jersey ecosystem.